-Tottenham supporters will surely have fond memories of the striker as he helped the North London club secure back-to-back FA Cup success in the early eighties, which also included an equalising goal in the 3-2 victory over Manchester City in the 1981 final.
+Tottenham supporters will surely have fond memories of Garth Crooks as he helped them secure back-to-back FA Cup success in the eighties, which also included an equalising goal in the 3-2 victory over Manchester City in the 1981 final.

 Crooks was also part of the Spurs squad who lifted the 1984 UEFA Cup, and he ended his five-year stint at White Hart Lane the following season with a total of 75 goals scored for the club.

-Described on Tottenham’s official website as being a ‘real opportunist in the box’, Crooks also enjoyed spells at Stoke City, Manchester United, West Bromwich Albion and Charlton Athletic, notching up more than 200 goals in the process.
+He also enjoyed spells at Stoke City, Manchester United, West Bromwich Albion and Charlton Athletic during his 14-year career, notching up more than 200 goals in the process.

 “What I learnt (about playing at all of these clubs) was invaluable and I met some amazing people,” he said.

-Crooks was part of a generation of black footballers who suffered horrible racist abuse from the stands, but the former Under-21 England international revealed that the insults made him stronger on the pitch.
+Crooks was part of a generation of black footballers who suffered horrible racist abuse from the stands, but the former Under-21 England international revealed the insults made him stronger.

-“Lots of black boys just as good and some better didn’t make it due to the abuse.”
+“Lots of black boys just as good and some better didn’t make it due to the abuse,” he said.

 Although he refers to that era as “challenging”, Crooks stated that he took inspiration from fellow black footballers in a time which included two-time European Cup winner Viv Anderson, and West Brom trio Laurie Cunningham, Brendon Batson and Cyrille Regis.